-The method applied in this study is qualitative research method.
+This research is about "Application of E-TiLang System in Enforcement of Traffic Violations in Cirebon City" The method applied in this study is qualitative research method.
 To determine the Delegation of Authority in enforcing law number 22 of 2009 concerning Road Traffic and Transportation (Law LLAJ) which is adjusted to the problem formulation and research objectives, researchers use qualitative description methods.
 The data collected comes from interviews, field notes, personal documents, memo notes, and other official documents.
+Descriptive with a qualitative approach according to Kirk and Miler (1969) in Moleong (2002: 3) is a certain tradition in social science that fundamentally depends on human observation in its own area and relates to these people in their language and terminology.
 In qualitative research, the data produced is in the form of sentences, words, and images to explore how social reality occurs by describing variables that are in accordance with the problem and the unit studied in this case is the Delegation of Authority in enforcing law number 22 of 2009 concerning Road Traffic and Transportation (Law LLAJ).
 The informant retrieval technique uses Purposive Sampling with informants in this study, namely the Head of the Cirebon City Police Traffic Unit and Members of the Cirebon City Police Task Force.
 The data collection techniques used are observation, interviews, and documentation.
 Data validity techniques use triangulation.